Build a TV stand from a pallet!

-I’ve always wanted to make a coffee table out of an old wood palette.
+I’ve always wanted to make a coffee table out of an old wood pallet.

 However when our big screen TV died and I brought in our little flat screen from the travel trailer, I knew we needed a new stand for it.